The Fundamentals of Cashflow Modelling

 – Antoine de Saint-Exupery (French aristocrat, writer, poet and pioneering aviator).

-When we’re asked about the single most important aspect of successful financial planning, the answer is always the same ‘everyone should have a detailed and realistic cashflow model”.
+When we’re asked about the single most important aspect of successful financial planning, the answer is always the same: “everyone should have a detailed and realistic cashflow model”.

-Cashflow planning is vital if financial goals are to be achieved.
-It’s important to be specific; for example, it’s not enough to say “I want to have enough to retire comfortably,” you need to think realistically about how much you will need.
+For example, it’s not enough to say “I want to have enough to retire comfortably,” you need to think realistically about how much you will need.
 The more specific you are, the easier it will be to come up with a plan to achieve your goal.

 First Wealth’s cashflow management service sits at the centre of our planning process.
 A detailed discussion will help to establish the objectives that are really important to you.
 The outcome of these discussions can have surprising results.
 Differentiating between what is really important as opposed to ‘nice to have’ is critical.